realkemon/home/pointe_du_hoc.md

 ============

 This map is based on the real-life [Pointe du Hoc](https://en.wikipedia.org/wiki/Pointe_du_Hoc).
 Therefore, a few design thoughts had to be taken into account.
 The Allies suffered 135 killed/wounded and the Axis 50 killed/wounded during this operation.
-This imbalance makes sense realistically, but isn't great for a multiplayer map.
+This imbalance isn't pretty good for a multiplayer map.
 The objective shouldn't be easy for either side, but it should also not be possible for one team to full-hold/steamroll the enemy.

 ### Cliff